sdodson99/personal-site/content/live/how-i-use-the-react-context-api-to-mock-my-backend.md

 ---
 title: 'How I use the React Context API to mock my backend'
-description: 'I used to spin up a bunch of backend services to develop my frontend.
+description: 'I used to spin up a bunch of backend services and emulators to develop my frontend.
 Now, I use the React Context API to develop my frontend in isolation!'
 publishDate: '2022-10-22'
 ---